Consensas/information-passport/docs/Technical.md

 * It is easy for humans to read and write.
 * It is easy for machines to parse and generate.
 These two points should be familiar, they are the design ideals of [JSON](https://www.json.org/json-en.html):
-* Open Source Implmenetation - our inspiration is the early web, where any reasonably skilled technologist could pick up it up and do something useful.
+* Open Source Implementation - our inspiration is the early web, where any reasonably skilled technologist could pick up it up and do something useful.
   Our open source reference implementation is on GitHub at [information-passport](https://github.com/Consensas/information-passport)